Code-Institute-Submissions/madatoo-backyard-plants-ms3_MayResub/README.md

 ## Plants page

-Here are all plants added to plantarium database.
-To browse them you need to choose one from available options and then select the category that will be displayed as the result.
+Here are all plants added to backyard-plants database.
+To browse them you need to choose one from available options and after select the category results will be displayed below the searching box.
+That is probably the most important page in whole app.
+Here I had a lot of troubles to create a good page.
+I needed add few divs each of them was designed to specific tasks such as header, div with search box and last one with results displayed after searching.
+It was challenging for me.
+Especially the part with searching.
+I understand, what I wanted to achived, but I had challange to implement my solutions.

 ## Add plant page

-That is probably the most important page in the whole project.
-Here you can add to plantarium database your plants.
+That page is created for adding plants to database.
 That part was the most frustraiting and challenging for me.
 Especially the part with plant pictures, plant type and plant place.
 I needed to understand it very well to implement needed features.

 ### CRUD